-Pole saws, shovels, hoes, pruning shears, trowels, hedge trimmers are some of the tools that are used to tidy up gardens all around the world.
-But due to the functions of pole saws and hedge trimmers seeming somewhat close, a pole saw vs hedge trimmer debate often arises in various garden owners’ forums.
+Pole saws, shovels, hoes, pruning shears, trowels, and hedge trimmers are some of the tools used to tidy up gardens worldwide.
+But due to the functions of pole saws and hedge trimmers seeming somewhat close, a pole saw vs. hedge trimmer debate often arises in various garden owners’ forums.

-Below is a comparison of these two aforementioned tools which will not only help you understand their respective uses but also will let you know if they are interchangeable.
+Below is a comparison of these two aforementioned tools, which will help you understand their respective uses and let you know if they are interchangeable.

 What are Pole Saws and Hedge Trimmers?

 To get into a comparison of hedge trimmer vs pole saw, first one has to understand what they are and what purpose they are usually being used for.
 Only then can one truly grasp the full picture.

 Pole saws are chainsaws that are attached to a pole.
 There are two kinds of pole saws: The heavy-duty gas pole saw, also known as ‘King of the Castle,’ and the lightweight electric pole saw.
 They are used to cut down thin branches that grow a bit thicker than the stem and are out of the gardener’s reach.